eat-sleep-code/camera.zero/README.md

 # Camera Zero

-This program makes the use of a Raspberry Pi HQ camera a little more powerful and user-friendly.
-It unleashes easy exposure bracketing, timelapse functionality, etc.   It also adds on-screen controls for use with touch screens, additional error handling, and presets for some common settings.
+Combining this program with a Raspberry Pi HQ camera, a Raspberry Pi Zero, a PiMoRoNi trackball breakout, and an Adafruit 16 LED NeoPixel ring will result in a neat little screenless camera that can be controlled with your thumb.

 ---
 ## Getting Started